nodejs/node/doc/api/debugger.md

 * `watchers`: List all watchers and their values (automatically listed on each breakpoint)
 * `repl`: Open debugger's repl for evaluation in debugging script's context
-* `exec expr`: Execute an expression in debugging script's context
+* `exec expr`, `p expr`: Execute an expression in debugging script's context and print its value

 ### Execution control